Manuel Acuña: Death

-Acuña killed himself on December 6, 1873 by ingesting potassium cyanide.
+Acuña killed himself on December 6, 1873, by ingesting potassium cyanide.
 It is said that tears welled up in his closed eyes, in accordance to advice given in a poem that he wrote: "como deben llorar en la última hora, los inmóviles párpados de un muerto" ("As the immovable eyelids of a dead man must cry in the last hour") His unrequited love for Rosario de la Peña was said to be the motive for his suicide.

 The day Acuña died, he was guarded by his friends at the medical school.
 On December 10, Acuña was buried at the cemetery “Campo Florido”, with the attendance of representatives of literary and scientific societies, as well as a huge crowd of people that admired him.
-His brother, Juan de Dios Peza (his best friend), Gustavo Baz, Eduardo F. Zárate and Justo Sierra gave their last goodbyes to Acuña.
-Finally, his body was transferred to “La Rotonda de los hombres ilustres”, where a monument was erected in his honor.
+His best friend Juan de Dios Peza, Eduardo F. Zárate and Justo Sierra gave their last goodbyes to Acuña.

+In 1890 his body was transferred to the Rotunda of Illustrious Persons (Rotonda de las Personas Ilustres), where a monument was erected in his honor.
+In 1917 his remains were moved to the Rotonda de los Coahuilenses Ilustres in Saltillo.